objetos/p5.quadrille.js/docs/md/docs/props.md

 # `width`

-Property that store the quadrille width.
+Read only property that retrieves the quadrille width.

 # `height`

-Property that store the quadrille height.
+Read only property that retrieves the quadrille height.

-# `length`

 # `order`

+Read only property that retrieves the quadrille non-empty number of cells.
+See also [magnitude()](/docs/io/magnitude).

 # P5 instance mode